lsst-tstn/tstn-028/index.rst

 After considerable effort fine tunning the DDS middleware configuration, we were finally able to obtain a stable system, that is capable of operating at large scale with low middleware-related failure rate.
 At the current advanced state of the project, which is approaching its final construction stages, one might be tempted to accept this part of the project as concluded.

-Nevertheless, as we demonstrated, there are a number of issues hidding underneath that may pose significant problems in the future, or even be seen as violating system requirements.
+Nevertheless, as we demonstrated, there are a number of issues hiding underneath that may pose significant problems in the future, or even be seen as violating system requirements.

 Overall our experience with DDS has been, to say the least, underwhelming.
-Even thought the technology is capable of achieving impressive throughputs and latency, in reality, it proved to be extremely cumbersome and hard to manage and debug on large scale systems.
+Even thought the technology is capable of achieving impressive throughput and latency, in reality, it proved to be extremely cumbersome and hard to manage and debug on large scale systems.
 On top of if all we also face a potentially end-of-life cycle of the adopted library, which makes the problem considerably worse.

 After extensive exploring different alternatives to the problem we propose a potential long term solution to the problem, namely, replace DDS by the already in-use Kafka.
-Our benchmarks shows that Kafka is able to fullfill our system throughput and latency requirements.
+Our benchmarks shows that Kafka is able to fulfill our system throughput and latency requirements.
 We also shown that transitioning to Kafka would require minimum effort and minimum code refactor.

 We also note that there are major advantages of transitioning to Kafka before the end of construction.